angylearns/pokePromise/README.md

 # pokePromise

-I messed up real good in a thechnical test so I knew I had to go over some things.
+I messed up real good in a technical test so I knew I had to go over some things.

 ## Layout versions
 - ### Version 1 - 24/11